codeigniter4/CodeIgniter4/user_guide_src/source/concepts/services.rst

 Instead of creating the instance ourself, we let a central class create an instance of the class for us.
 This class is kept very simple.
 It only contains a method for each class that we want to use as a service.
 The method typically returns a **shared instance** of that class, passing any dependencies it might have into it.
-Then, we would replace our timer creation code with code that calls this global function or Service class:
+Then, we would replace our timer creation code with code that calls this global function or Services class:

 .. literalinclude:: services/002.php